TalnUPF/praat_web/README.md

 * A demo is composed of the following elements defined by the administrator:
 	- Some sample sound files (with maybe some input textgrids)
-	- A set of scripts to run on the selected sound file (and textgrid) .
-The scripts are run in alphabetical order (so take it into account when naming them, e.g. 1_...
-2_... )
+	- A set of scripts to run on the selected sound file (and textgrid).
+Scripts order can be specified in the configuration file.

 * The user selects the sound file (or uploads her own one),
-* The user checks the scripts to run and runs them,
+* The user checks and sorts the scripts to run and runs them,
 * The system shows the result containing
 	- the sound file,
 	- the intensity and pitch